Oardasaurus: Description

 Oardasaurus is a small lizard, measuring roughly 20 cm long.
 It is smaller than its close relative Barbatteius, which measures up to 80 cm long.
 Like the teiioids Meyasaurus and Pedrerasaurus, the teeth of Oardasaurus are heterodont (i.e. having several types) but are consistently bicuspid (i.e. bearing two cusps), with the rear cusp being larger.
 The teeth probably underwent replacement.
 Unlike modern Teiidae, there are no crushing teeth in the back of the jaw.
-Among lizards, Oardasaurus and Barbatteiusare is unique in that their temporal muscles originate from attachments on the upper portions of their parietal bones; and in that their upper temporal fenestrae are not obscured by either the postorbital bones or the postfrontal bones.
+Among lizards, Oardasaurus and Barbatteius are unique in that their temporal muscles originate from attachments on the upper portions of their parietal bones; and in that their upper temporal fenestrae are not obscured by either the postorbital bones or the postfrontal bones.

 A characteristic of the family Barbatteiidae, which Oardasaurus and Barbatteius belong to, is the presence of an extensive crust of osteoderms, separated by deep grooves, on the bones of the skull roof (including the parietals, postorbitals, and frontals, with the latter having a slightly different arrangement).
 These osteoderms preserve the imprints (collectively known as the "pileus") of the scales that laid over them.
 In modern Teiidae, the arrangement of the pileus (which is present directly on the skull roof due to an absent or limited osteoderm crust) varies between species, while it is fairly constant in modern Lacertidae.
 In Oardasaurus, the occipital (rear) scale of the pileus is subdivided into three smaller osteoderms in Oardasaurus, unlike Barbatteius, Meyasaurus, and the lacertid Plesiolacerta where there is no such division.
 The variable division in Barbetteiidae may be transitional between teiids and lacertids.

 In Oardasaurus, the frontal bones are completely fused, and the suture between the frontal and parietal is straight but has a jagged margin.
 They are also fused in Barbatteius and adult Meyasaurus, but they remain unfused in Pedrerasaurus and young Meyasaurus.
 Additionally, the margin where each frontal borders the eye socket is markedly concave in Oardasaurus.
 On the bottom part of the rear of each frontal, there is a small triangular depression, located just behind the crest known as crista cranii frontalis.
 These depressions are probably where "lappets" from the parietals inserted, much like Barabetteius and Meyasaurus.